-Recent college graduates might also tap professors, coaches, and college personnel who were advisers for your activities.
+Students and recent college graduates might also tap academic references, including those from professors, coaches, and college personnel who were advisers for your activities.
 The key is picking references who have observed you acting in a productive capacity where you displayed your skills and credentials for employment.

-These differ from personal or character references, which are much more personal references.
+Professional references differ from personal or character references, which are much more personal.
 The professional reference is speaking mainly to the applicant’s employability and work-related qualities, as opposed to their personal or character traits.
 Personal references may be helpful at times, but don’t be tempted to submit a personal reference as a substitute when the job listing or interviewer specifically requires a professional reference.

 Think of your most successful roles first and consider individuals who can attest to how you engineered those achievements.
 For example, maybe you had a close relationship with your academic adviser but when you took her four courses, you only got C and B grades.
 In this case, you might not want to select her as a professional reference.
 Instead, you’d be better off with references from someone else.
-Maybe tap another professor for whom you earned two A's, as long as she knows you well enough and is willing to help.
+Maybe tap another professor from who you earned two A's, as long as they know you well enough and are willing to help.